mialkin/docs/csharp/concurrency/synchronization.md

 There are four important guidelines when using locks:

-* Restrict lock visibility.
+- Restrict lock visibility.
-* Document what the lock protects.
+- Document what the lock protects.
-* Minimize code under lock.
+- Minimize code under lock.
-* Never execute arbitrary code while holding a lock.
+- Never execute arbitrary code while holding a lock.

-## Additional stufff
+## Additional stuff

 Does this code need synchronization? :